 - The use of "all caps" should be limited to acronyms generally accepted in the field and names of organizations; the full organization name should be used on first reference.

-- Submit each individual abstract to the appropriate committee.
-Review the list of committees carefully to determine which one might be the most appropriate for your subject area.
-Conference committees and abstract topics are available on the CSTE Conference website at csteconference.org.
+- Submit each individual abstract to the appropriate topic.
+Review the list of topics carefully to determine which one might be the most appropriate for your subject area.

 - Duplicate abstracts will not be considered.